 Our local established Falls Collaborative delivers local agreed actions prompted by the Scottish Government's national framework The Prevention and Management of Falls in the Community.
-A two tier falls assessment process has been adopted: a falls screening tool has been added to all assessment documentation and implemented across our integrated health and social care teams; and a more in-depth falls assessment has been developed and has also been incorporated into our Occupational Therapy and Physiotherapy specialist assessments.
-A key action resulting from a falls assessment is strength and balance training to help regain and/or improve mobility to prevent future falls.
+A two tier falls assessment process has been adopted: a falls screening tool has been added to all assessment documentation and implemented across our integrated health and social care teams; and a more in-depth falls assessment has been developed and has also been incorporated into our Occupational Therapy and Physiotherapy specialist assessment is strength and balance training to help regain and/or improve mobility to prevent future falls.